morevna6/morevna6.github.io/index.md

 <p></p>
 <h3><strong>Paths of Destiny</strong></h3>
 A multi-layered narrative and game world exploring trauma, resistance, and cosmic inheritance through mythic storytelling and AI-integrated interaction.
 Where prophecy meets perception.
+<p></p>
+<h3><strong>Starwoven</strong></h3>
+An interactive novel built with Python, designed to help players process loss, identity, and quiet survival through branching storylines and emotional logic.
+Light-based beings, memory echoes, and gendered truths shape the world you walk in.

 <br>